Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Method 1: Highlighting blank cells using ‘Go To Special’ method

 Go To command is used to quickly find and select all cells containing specific types of data.
-In this case, we will use it for highlighting blanks.
+In this case, we will use it to highlight blank cells in Excel.

-We are going to use the below-shown data as a reference to learn the techniques.
+We are going to use the data shown below as a reference to learn the techniques.

 Here are the steps to follow: